USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_configuration_options.md

 CMAQ can output the reduction in visual range caused by the presence of PM, perceived as haze.
 CCTM integrates Mie scattering (a generalized particulate light-scattering mechanism that follows from the laws of electromagnetism applied to particulate matter) over the entire range of particle sizes to obtain a single visibility value for each model grid cell at each time step.
 More detailed descriptions of the PM calculation techniques used in CCTM can be found in Binkowski and Shankar (1995), Binkowski and Roselle (2003), and Byun and Schere (2006).

-For easier comparison of CMAQ`s output PM values with measurements, time-dependent cutoff fractions may be output by the model (e.g. Jiang et al., 2006).
+For easier comparison of CMAQ's output PM values with measurements, time-dependent cutoff fractions may be output by the model (e.g. Jiang et al., 2006).
 These include quantities for describing the fraction of each mode that would be categorized as PM2.5 (i.e. PM25AT, PM25AC, and PM25CO) and PM1.0 (i.e. PM1AT, PM1AC, and PM1CO) as well as the fraction of particles from each mode that would be detected by an AMS (i.e AMSAT, AMSAC, and AMSCO).
 There is also a surface interaction module in the multipollutant version of CMAQ that calculates the flux of mercury to and from the surface (rather than just depositing mercury).

 Further discussion on the scientific improvements to the CMAQ PM treatment is available in the release notes.